 Should we, perhaps, consider alternate starting places for the creation of less expected beauty?
 From the darkroom, can we finger our way toward brighter entrypoints into the animal joy of looking?

-breaking the surface.
-These are forays into the relationship between surface and substance, intended as soundings into deeper matters that remain to some degree unspecified.
+These are forays into the relationship between surface and substance, designed as soundings into deeper matters that remain to some degree unspecified.
 Photography is a tool "well-fitted," as John Szarkowski once pointed out, "for the exploration of those areas of our experience in which we recognize but do not understand meaning."

 Akin to what Agnes Martin once said about her paintings, many of the images here are less about what is seen than about what breaks through, long known in the mind.
 Art of this kind is less concerned with capturing the decisive moment than with stirring murmors in the viewer's heart and brain, which take on the work of interpreting the picture by projecting emblematic meanings onto it.
 Here, interpretation is prompted further by image titles and texts that are suggestive yet open-ended.

-In pursuit of new beauty that might break through, the photographer gallops off in all directions at once across a sprawling horizon.
+In pursuit of new beauty that might break through, the photographer saddles up and gallops off in all directions at once, across a limitless horizon.
 Even clinging to a site map and trailing a sack of bread crumbs, newcomers may, at first pass, find this riding hard to circuit.

 Much of the work here intends a different experience that either dispenses with or subverts that premise, presenting instead the two-dimensional image as the viewer's final destination, a place compressed with meanings, a space that operates under its own rules and posits its own non-documentary realities.